Kyzp/Kyzp/README.md

 ## 📋 Who am i?

-Hi, I'm zAzkya or you can call me Zky. <br/><br/>I'm 13yo, but I understand several programming languages like Java, and php.
-If you have any questions about it please contact me via discord!
+Hi, I'm zAzkya or you can call me Zky.